Ai-Quest88/pocket-penny-wizard/docs/DOCUMENTATION.md

-# Pocket Penny Wizard - Documentation
+# Finsight - Documentation

-This directory contains comprehensive documentation for the Pocket Penny Wizard project, organized by audience and purpose.
+This directory contains comprehensive documentation for the Finsight project, organized by audience and purpose.

 ## Document Overview